ChoiwahChow/p9m4/README.md

 For (2) and (3), it actually does the assignments and counts the number of propagations/contradictions, so they have higher overheads.

+The Mace4 manual states that there are no heuristics to decide which selection order to use, and suggest to try different ones when the current strategy is slow.